[Live Webinar] Basic Design of Steel-Concrete Composite Building Structures

 Credits: 2 PDH Units

-We promise you a very special webinar .
-This webinar is Industry-First and is not offered online.
-We are very proud to bring this webinar to you.
+This webinar is Industry-First and is not offered online anywhere else.
+We are very proud to bring this unique webinar to you.

 The use of composite members, connections, and systems is widespread.
 Nowadays, almost all steel structures of buildings and steel girder bridges have composite floor decks supported on composite beams and girders.
 The columns in many buildings, especially in medium-, and high-rises, are also composite.
 The concrete-filled tube composite piles are very popular these days because of their cost-efficiency and the ease and speed of construction.
 Yet, the behavior and design of steel-concrete composite structures and their members and connections are not covered extensively, if at all in structural engineering curriculum This webinar presents information on the basic design of steel-concrete composite structures.
 The webinar covers the basics of the following topics: